kemball/karkadann/README.md

 * `.save()` Saves the cluster to the database.
 * `.delete()` Deletes the cluster from the database.
 * `.is_real()` Checks if the cluster has been saved, and if so returns its id.
+* `.fasta()` A bit of a misnomer, returns a list of SeqRecord objects that represent the proteins in the cluster.

 ##hmm.py
 #### `list_hmms()`